MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ## BIOS

 **Legacy BIOS**<div align="justify">Legacy Boot refers to the boot process used by the BIOS firmware to initialize hardware devices.
-The Legacy boot contains a selection of installed devices that get initialized as the computer performs the POST test during the boot process.
+The Legacy boot contains a selection of installed devices that get initialized as the computer performs the **Post-Test** during the boot process.
 The legacy boot will check for all connected devices for the Master Boot Record (MBR), usually in the first sector of a disk.
 When it can’t find a bootloader in the devices, Legacy switches to the next device in the list and keeps repeating this process until it finds a boot-loader, or if not, returns an error.</div>

 </br>